ivan-guerra/programmador.com/content/posts/caesar-cipher.md

 ```

 There's a lot to talk about here.
 Lets start with the types `WordSet` and
-`KeyScoreMap`. `WordSet` is a set of strings representing the most popular
+`KeyScoreMap`. `WordSet` is a set of strings representing the [most popular
-English words[^5] in lowercase form.
+English words][5] in lowercase form.
 Why a set?
 Using a set, you can determine
 whether a string is an English word with an average time complexity of
 \\(\mathcal{O}(1)\\).